loic-prieto/moosex-dic/README.md

 Sometimes, we want a Role/Interface to be implemented by many classes and to let the caller specify which one it wants.

-While this would seem to oppose the very idea of letting a container to give you objects, in fact it doesn't, and gives a great deal of flexibility while still allowing the container to choose the best implementator for your caller and initialize it.
+While this would seem to oppose the very idea of letting a container to give you objects, in fact it doesn't, and gives a great deal of flexibility while still allowing the container to choose the best implementation for your caller and initialize it.

 Qualifiers let a service specify with a more fine-grained precision how they implement an interface, so that callers can